 | Darwin excerpt (pp. 326–328) | transcription · translation | complete |

 Professor of philosophy at the University of Copenhagen 1857–1875.
 A post-Hegelian who moved toward a naturalistic, humanist position under the influence of Feuerbach and Strauss.
 His critical engagement with Kierkegaard and Nielsen makes him a crucial third voice in the mid-century debate.
 Høffding credited Brøchner’s lectures as the direct cause of his own conversion away from Nielsen’s position.
+Biographical note.

 A historical-critical treatise on the relation between faith and knowledge, arguing against both Nielsen’s “absolutely heterogeneous” principles and Martensen’s philosophizing theology, and proposing what Brøchner calls “the religiously reconciled humane consciousness.”